DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 - Chug: Switching to your secondary weapon is always quicker than reloading.
 Training a young archer.
 - Feyre: Her people and her goddess are laughing at her.

+**Deeper into the Caves**
+- Eclipse and Feyre suspect Tarroch screwed them over.
+-